LeakIX/LeakIXClient-Python/README.md

 def example_get_service_filter_plugin_with_pagination():
     """
     Filter by fields.
 In this example, we want to have the NTLM services.
-    A list of plugins can be found in leakix.plugin
+    A list of plugins can be found in leakix.plugin.
+    Ask for page 1 (starts at 0)
     """
     query_http_ntlm = MustQuery(field=PluginField(Plugin.HttpNTLM))
     response = CLIENT.get_service(queries=[query_http_ntlm], page=1)